Ian Gillan: Personal life

 Gillan was in a relationship with Zoe Dean from 1969 to 1978.
 They had known each other since his time in Episode Six.
-In 1984, Gillan married his girlfriend Bron (1955 - 19 November 2022), to whom he had dedicated "Keep It Warm" from Black Sabbath's 1983 album Born Again.
-Twice they renewed their marriage vows.
-Their daughter Grace Gillan is also working as a singer for the band Papa LeGal.
+In 1984, Gillan married his girlfriend Bron (1955 – 19 November 2022), to whom he had dedicated "Keep It Warm" from Black Sabbath's 1983 album Born Again.
+Twice they renewed their marriage vows, during forty-years together until her death in Exeter Hospital of heart failure.
+Their daughter Grace Gillan is also a singer who has performed with her father and for the band Papa LeGal.
 Gillan lives near Lyme Regis, Dorset and has a home in southern Portugal.

 Gillan supports Queens Park Rangers and is a cricket fan.

 His surname is sometimes misspelled as "Gillian".
 Gillan himself made light of this in the lyrics to "MTV", a track from Deep Purple's 2005 album Rapture of the Deep, when he sang about "Mr. Grover 'n' Mr Gillian".

 Health

 In a November 2025 interview with Uncut, Gillan confirmed that he has only 30% vision and that his eyesight "won't get better".
 He also opened up about potentially retiring from music: "I think if I lose my energy I'm going to stop.
 I don't want to be an embarrassment to anyone.
 We're not far off that.
 It creeps up on you – you don't really notice."